lishiyo/apify-wiki/README.md

 ### Todos

-- fix those errored out countries
+- fix those errored out countries if necessary
 - parse into more readable, excel-sortable format as cv
+- can we figure out the final result in a less naive way and cut down on the false positives/negatives?
 - this code is gross, refactor